MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs if SQL MI and SCOM Managed Instance (preview) are in different regions due to which the extension takes more time to update and eventually fails.
+Occurs if SQL Managed Instance and SCOM Managed Instance (preview) are in different regions due to which the extension takes more time to update and eventually fails.

 **Resolution**

-To resolve, have SQL MI and SCOM Managed Instance (preview) in same region.
+To resolve, have SQL Managed Instance and SCOM Managed Instance (preview) in same region.

 ### Issue: After patching, user data in the database is altered or not retained properly